-- Any answers from survey rounds that fall outside of the “Time for all data” window are excluded.
+- Any answers from survey rounds that fall outside of the “Aggregation period” window are excluded.

-- Any answers from former employees that were deleted from Peakon are excluded if they fall outside of the “Time for former employees” window.
+- Any answers from former employees that were deleted from Peakon are excluded if they fall outside of the “Inclusion of former employees” window.

 - Any answers for a given employee and driver question, that fall outside of the “Time for driver of engagement” window, are excluded.

 - Only the most recent answer for each question for each employee is retained.